Working with Quarto

 In this section you learned how to create, edit and render basic Quarto documents using different languages.

-3 Code chunks
+3 Code chunk options

 Sometimes you want to add chunk options to the code chunks in your Quarto documents.
 They are also in YAML format and are prefixed with a special type of comment (#|).
 It can look something like this: